TEDxDarUni/TEDxDarUni.github.io/README.md

 > Reflection is also often seen as a way to connect with one's ancestors and the spiritual world.
 Many African cultures place great importance on the idea of ancestor reverence, and reflection is seen as a way to honour and connect with one's ancestors and the spirit world.

-> Overall, the theme of reflection in African culture is closely tied to the values of compassion, empathy, spiritual growth, and connection to others and the spiritual world.
+> Thus, the theme of reflection in African culture is closely tied to the values of compassion, empathy, spiritual growth, and connection to others and the spiritual world.
 It is an important aspect of African culture that helps individuals to gain insight, wisdom, and understanding and live a more fulfilling and meaningful life.